mcmc101001/StudyStash/README.md

 - Google OAuth and NextAuth (Authentication)
 - Vercel (Hosting and Deployment)

-## Features
+## Design philosophy

 Our aim was to create a web app that provides an experience similar to a desktop app, instead of a web page.
 To create that feeling, we set the main page to be non scrollable, and instead have specific scrollable components when needed.

+We also wanted to make the app as accessible as possible without logging in, and thus instead of requiring authentication app-wide, we instead opted to have a fine-grained control over the features that require authentication, and the features that do not.

+## Features

-## For each feature, include description, implementation (how the code works), challenges faced (e.g. jotai for atomic state management for the rating in bg issue) (e.g. for sort and filter functionalities, we lifted state into the URL for ease of sharing. challenge: preserve state on navigation)
+## For each feature, include description, implementation (how the code works, UML diagrams), challenges faced (e.g. jotai for atomic state management for the rating in bg issue) (e.g. for sort and filter functionalities, we lifted state into the URL for ease of sharing. challenge: preserve state on navigation)

+### Authentication

+#### Description

+As StudyStash is a personalised revision platform, we require user authentication to provide unique experiences for each user.

+For authentication, we decided to use Google's OAuth to make it as easy as possible for users to sign up and log in.
+We also decided to use NextAuth to handle the authentication flow over implementing it ourself, as we highly valued security and wanted an established library to handle it for our app.
+It also provides a simple API to handle authentication, and also provide JSON Web Tokens (JWTs) for session tokens.

+#### Implementation

+When a user logs in through Google OAuth, their name, email and picture is retrieved from Google and stored in the SQL database if the user is not already stored.
+A JWT is also generated and stored in the browser's cookies, and is used to authenticate the user for subsequent requests.
+The JWT is crytographically encrypted (via JWE)

+(insert authentication flow diagram)

+#### Challenges

+NUS Authentication?

 ## Overall navigation flow

-show diagram of routing and workflow
+show diagram of routing

 ## Timeline and Development Plan